Shin-ichi Sakamoto: Life and career

 Shin-ichi Sakamoto was born in Osaka Prefecture in 1972 as the middle child of three brothers.
 He loved drawing and even won some contests as a child.
 However, he did not read manga until he found a copy of Weekly Shōnen Jump in a parking lot and saw Fist of the North Star and then Kinnikuman.
 Falling in love with manga, he decided to become a manga artist in high school.
 He made his debut in 1990 at the age of 18 with the one-shot "Keith!!", which won a contest.
 He began his first serialization in 1995, but Sakamoto himself said he spent the next 10 years without doing "anything of importance".
 This changed in 2007, when he created The Climber based on the novel of the same name.
 Sakamoto said that previously, he only focused on imagery and stories he thought would sell well.
 But with The Climber, he put his self, lifestyle, and thought process into his work.
+Sakamoto owns many pamphlets, books, and magazines regarding clothes worn in the french revolution.
+The material is used for manga, such as Innocent and Innocent Rouge.
+Due to the many lives lost in his manga, Sakamoto goes to a shrine to pay his respects each time.
+He states that if it weren't for this, then he wouldn't be able to deal with his work.